Bogie: Archbar bogies

 In archbar or diamond frame bogies, the side frames are fabricated rather than cast.

 Tramway

 Modern

 Tram bogies are much simpler in design because of their axle load, and the tighter curves found on tramways mean tram bogies almost never have more than two axles.
-Furthermore, some tramways have steeper gradients and vertical, as well as horizontal, curves, which means tram bogies often need to pivot on the horizontal axis, as well.
+Furthermore, some tramways have steeper gradients and vertical as well as horizontal curves, which means tram bogies often need to pivot on the horizontal axis, as well.

 Some articulated trams have bogies located under articulations, a setup referred to as a Jacobs bogie.
-Often, low-floor trams are fitted with nonpivoting bogies and many tramway enthusiasts see this as a retrograde step, as it leads to more wear of both track and wheels and also significantly reduces the speed at which a tram can round a curve.
+Often, low-floor trams are fitted with nonpivoting bogies; many tramway enthusiasts see this as a retrograde step, as it leads to more wear of both track and wheels and also significantly reduces the speed at which a tram can round a curve.

 Historic

 In the past, many different types of bogie (truck) have been used under tramcars (e.g. Brill, Peckham, maximum traction).
 A maximum traction truck has one driving axle with large wheels and one nondriving axle with smaller wheels.
 The bogie pivot is located off-centre, so more than half the weight rests on the driving axle.